ylansegal/blog/src/_drafts/deployments-with-schema-migrations.md

 <img src="/assets/images/diagrams/downtime_rollback.png" alt="Downtime Rollback" class="center">

-Note that since the code for the migration -- the instructions to convert `S0` to `S1` and viceversa -- exists only in the `S1` code.
+Note that since the code for the migration -- the instructions to convert `S0` to `S1` and vice-versa -- exists only in the `S1` code.
 This needs to be taken into account when swapping code during the deployment process.

-Deploying and rolling back with downtime is stable, but not always desirable.
+Deploying and rolling back with downtime is straightforward, but not always desirable.
 Businesses usually aim to minimize downtime.
 The current trend in continuous deployments is to deploy small increments of code multiple times a day.
 Taking downtime on each deployment is unacceptable.

 # The Simplest Non-Downtime Deployment

-The simplest non-downtime deployment I can imagine is an instantaneous one.
-Our server is running `V0`.
+As a though exercise, let's imagine an instantaneous deployment: At a given moment in time our server is running `V0`.
 An instance later, the code swapped and the server is running `V1`.
-Cleary, this type of deployment does not exist, but please follow along for the thought exercise.

 In this scenario, when do we run our migration?
 Before or after the code is swapped?

 Since we have been writing tests all along to develop our features, we are confident that `V0` is compatible with `S0`, and `V1` is compatible with `S1`.
 The other possible configuration are `V1`-`S0` and `V0`-`S1`.
+Are they viable?

 Our `S1` code clearly relies on the `comments` table existing in the database (`S1`).
 If the code boots and the table is missing, we will get exceptions similar to: